landofcoder/module-marketplace-graphql/README.md

 ## Main Functionalities
-magento 2 product label graphql extension
+magento 2 marketplace graphql extension

 ## Installation
 \* = in production please use the `--keep-generated` option